-Why I built NOMAD- a shipping container shop.
+Why we built NOMAD- a shipping container shop.

 Cargo containers are a marvel of modern logistics, making it possible to transport heavy equipment between countries with minimal hassle.
 They come in various sizes and door configurations, offering a versatile framework for different kinds of setups within a standardized structure.
 A quick online search reveals a variety of prefabricated shops built inside shipping containers, but as far as I can tell, none are designed to be shipped internationally after modification.